Our Recommended WordPress Basic Setup

 Navigate to Appearance -> Themes in your WordPress Dashboard to start searching for a theme to use.

-You can search a list of all our WordPress themes here… We’re bound to have a design that you’d like to start with.
+You can all of our WordPress themes here… We’re bound to have a design that you’d like to start with.

 Otherwise, in the Themes section you can click Add New and search through all the themes in the WordPress directory… There are lots.